ratgdo/homekit-ratgdo/README.md

-# homekit-ratgdo
+# What is HomeKit-RATGDO?

-A native HomeKit implementation for the ratgdo device that requires no other supporting infrastructure (e.g. Home Assistant, Homebridge, MQTT, etc).
+HomeKit-RATGDO is an alternative firmware for the RATGDO v2.5 and v2.5i WiFi control boards that works over your _local network_ using HomeKit, or over the internet using iCloud, to control your garage door opener.
+It requires no supporting infrastructure such as Home Assistant, Homebridge, MQTT, etc, and connects to your garage door opener with three wires.

+This firmware supports only Security+ 2.0-enabled garage door openers.

 > [!IMPORTANT]
 > This is a work-in-progress implementation that is ready for early-alpha testing only.
 I am pretty
-> sure it won't leave your garage open to thieves and light your cat on fire.
+> sure it won't leave your garage open to thieves and light your cat on fire, but it might.

 ## Current task list